Patients can ask to register with the Practice on a permanent or a temporary basis (if staying at the address for less than 3 months).

 It’s easiest and quickest to register online:

-In accordance with Greater Glasgow and Clyde recommendations, if possible all new patients should present two forms of identification which proves residency and authenticates their identity.
+In accordance with Greater Glasgow and Clyde recommendations, if possible all new patients should present two forms of identification which proves residency and authenticates their identity if requested.
 This is required to reduce and prevent fraudulent attempts to obtain or misuse NHS care.
 Overseas visitors may be asked for additional information to prove NHS entitlementm such as a wage slip or proof of address.

 One form of identity must ideally be photographic such as: